Parking for power: Charge and avoid shortage in the grid

 |Open Innovation Day||12 April 2019|

-A webinar will take place on 4 March 2019 at 13:00.
-Sign up here before the seminar:
+A webinar took take place on 4 March 2019.
+Listen to the recorded webinar here.

 Who can participate?